Okimono: Example

 This small ivory okimono represents a Rakan, an iconic figure in Buddhism embodying wisdom and compassion.
 The Rakan symbolizes enlightenment and serves as a model for Buddhist monks.
 The sculpture shows the Rakan seated on a rock, holding a hossu, a ritual fly whisk used in Buddhist ceremonies.
 He is dressed in a kesa decorated with a dragon motif and a shisa head, traditional Japanese symbols of protection and power.

-Dated between 1860 and 1900, this okimono illustrates the craftsmanship of artisans during the Meiji period in creating decorative ivory objects, combining fine detail and spiritual significance.
 It is carved from a single piece of ivory, demonstrating exceptional finesse.

-One subcategory of okimono is the jizai okimono, an articulated figure often made out of bronze or iron.

-Okimono are normally not larger than a few centimetres.
-They depict all sorts of animals, mythological beasts, humans, gods, fruit, vegetables and objects, sometimes combined with each other, in all sorts of positions.
-Sometimes a scene is portrayed as well, either a daily scene or from a story.